|Pilot F/O Robert Mathieson Green, 3661 (survived) Gayndah, QLD

 Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
 Constructors Number 6035.
 Delivered to the U. S. Army on September 13, 1942 as A-28-LO serial number 41-23176.
 Disassembled and shipped overseas as part of Defense Aid on October 10, 1941.

-to Royal Australian Air Force (RAAF) on December 5, 1941.
-Reassembled by 2 AD and flight tested on December 15, 1941.
+to Royal Australian Air Force (RAAF) as Hudson Mark IVa serial number A16-106.
+Reassembled by 2 Air Depot (2 AD) and flight tested on December 15, 1941.
 Assigned to 6 Squadron on December 28, 1941.
 The next day, assigned to 1 AD.
 On December 31, 1941 assigned to 2 AD to be fitted with a Boulton Paul Turret.
 Afterwards, returned to 6 Squadron on January 3, 1942.
 Nicknamed "Tit Willow".

 On January 24, 1942 took off from Salamaua Airfield at 4:00pm on a solo reconnaissance of Rabaul to determine the strength of the Japanese Naval forces in the vicinity.
 At dusk, this Hudson was over Simpson Harbor and experienced heavy anti-aircraft fire that caused minor damage.
 Returning, the crew became lost and ran low on fuel.
 At 9:40pm, the crew made a plain language radio message stating they crew were abandoning the aircraft.
 At 10:50pm ditched off Gira Point, south of a village near the Mambare River, roughly 80 miles south of Salamaua and northwest of Cape Ward Hunt.
 Officially, this Hudson was stricken from charge on February 19, 1942.